 (C).
 Two rounds of oligo(dT) capture were performed using a lysate from noCL four-day-old etiolated seedlings.
 Aliquots of the lysate were taken after the first and second round of oligo(dT) capture, respectively, followed by RNA extraction and qRT-PCR analysis.
 Measurements are the average of three technical replicates with error bars representing the SD.
 Measurements are shown relative to the input.

 (D).
 Scatter plots comparing the protein enrichment in CL over noCL based on LC-MS/MS intensities of two biological replicates.
 Proteins significantly enriched (FDR < 5%) in CL or noCL are depicted in red.
-Proteins that lack enrichment are depicted in black (double check this).
+Proteins that lack enrichment are depicted in black.

 Supplemental Figure 2.
 GO enrichment analysis of At-RBPs and candidate At-RBPs.